sharpfoxdev/BookManager/README.md

 - searching for books
 - borrowing book
 - returning book
+- displaying history of borrowings for each book
 - data stored in SQLite database
 - REST API with Swagger documentation
 - Blazor Server frontend